seeing a doctor

 - Médecins non-conventionnés (“non-state-certified doctors”): These doctors have not signed an agreement with the Assurance Maladie.
 You will therefore not be reimbursed by the French national healthcare system when you consult this type of practitioner.
 However, your complementary or private health insurance may cover such consultation.

-In France, the system of pharmacies de garde (“on-duty pharmacies”) allows you to purchase medicines in the event of a medical emergency outside the regular opening hours and on holidays.
+In France, the system of pharmacies de garde (“on-duty pharmacies”) allows you to purchase medicine in the event of a medical emergency outside the regular opening hours and on holidays.
 Drugs purchased at such a pharmacy may be more expensive.
 To locate the "on-duty pharmacies" nearest you, consult the website or call 3237 (24-hour hotline).

-The French hospital system includes both public hospitals and private hospitals (clinics).
+The French hospital system includes both public and private hospitals (clinics).
 All public hospitals and certain state-certified clinics have signed an agreement with the Assurance Maladie (French national healthcare system).
-This means that those persons covered by the national healthcare system – as well as certain insurance policies based upon the Assurance Maladie reimbursement rates – benefit from a greater rate of reimbursement if they are hospitalised at a public hospital or state-approved clinic rather than a private, non-state-certified clinic.
+This means that those people covered by the national healthcare system – as well as certain insurance policies based upon the Assurance Maladie reimbursement rates – benefit from a greater rate of reimbursement if they are hospitalised at a public hospital or state-approved clinic rather than at a private, non-state-certified clinic.

 Consult the list of public hospitals in Lyon

 Consult the list of public hospitals in Saint-Étienne